FindMySchool LogoFindMySchool

 For travel, the academy sits within Birmingham’s established bus network.
 Families typically assess practicality by bus corridor rather than distance alone, and it is sensible to trial the journey at the same time of day your child would travel, especially in winter.

-Academic outcomes need sustained improvement.
-The 2024 Progress 8 score of -0.7 indicates students, on average, made less progress than peers with similar starting points.
-Families should ask what has changed since June 2025, especially in core subjects.
+• Academic outcomes need sustained improvement.
+The current Progress 8 score of -0.7 indicates students, on average, made less progress than peers with similar starting points.
+Families should ask what has changed recently, especially in core subjects.

 E-ACT Shenley Academy is in a phase where clarity of expectations, a strong pastoral core, and widening enrichment sit alongside an urgent need to lift academic outcomes and improve consistency in classroom delivery.
 It will suit families who want a structured 11 to 16 setting, value a clear behaviour and uniform culture, and are prepared to engage actively with the school on progress, attendance and subject-specific support.
 The key question for most parents will be trajectory, namely what is demonstrably improving since mid-2025, and how quickly those changes translate into better outcomes.